xjfhnsd/jxhl/README.md

 ## **syntax**

-> Jxhl is based on xml to define a few tag to render html tag,  we name it ***jxhl control***.
+> Jxhl is based on xml to define a few tags to render html tags,  we name it ***jxhl control***.
 Every jxhl tag has some defined attributes which will render as html tag attributes or style, let us name it ***jxhl attribute***.

 ### Jxhl control
  - panel  -- *render as div tag, just can contain jxhl controls as children*